mariapiamacedo/testsite.github.io/docs/PAGE-Gi.md

 	frameborder="2">
 </iframe>

 A higher number of trees are planted over the years in _Parkville_ and *Kensington* compared to the other areas.
-Demographical factors as well as geographical play a role in influencing that finding.
+Demographical factors as well as geographical play a role in influencing that outcome.
 Nevertheless, only the former are explored in this project.

 # Income
 The different areas are now compared concerning their residents' median income.
 A straightforward visualization of the result of this comparison is provided by the horizontal bar chart below.
 Furthermore, a choropleth map makes possible to classify the different areas according to the median income.